dokku/dokku-scheduler-kubernetes/README.md

 - Environment variables are set plaintext in the deployment object.
 - Resource limits and requests are supported from the `resource` plugin (Kubernetes requests are Dokku reservations).
 - The Dokku commands `run`, `enter`, and `logs:failed` are not supported.
-- A custom nginx configuration - or a different proxy plugin implementation - will be needed in order to talk to the Kubernetes `Service` upstream.
 - Custom docker-options are not supported.